eliorodr2104/RISC-V-Emulator/README.md

 </div>

 > [!WARNING]
-> The project is still under development, but you are welcome to help!
+> The project is still under development, but all the help is welcome!
 ---

 A low-level RISC-V CPU emulator that executes machine language instructions in step-by-step mode for educational purposes.
 This project provides a simulation environment to visually understand and work with the RISC-V architecture at the instruction level.